aalhossary/pyemgpipeline/doc/source/quickstart.rst

 starting from 0 and in increments of *1/hz*, where *hz* is the sample rate.

-Data of multiple trials should be organized in a *dict* or a *list*.
+Data of multiple trials should be organized in a *list*.

 Demo code
 ----------------------------------------